Grenosaurus/ML-project/README.md

  - V_max -> voltage of highest power
  - I_max -> current of highest power

-NOTE: For operating the program in Linux based OS, you must comment or remove 'freeze_support()' from the script.
+NOTE: For operating the program in Linux based OS, you must comment or remove 'freeze_support()' from the script (also explained in the script itself).

 # Goal